 Tom saap is the soup of Thailand's northeast — Isaan — where the cooking is built on sticky rice, pungent fermented fish (pla ra), and the lean, lime-sour-dried-chile flavor profile that distinguishes it from Bangkok cuisine.
 Unlike tom yum, which uses fresh chile and chile paste (and sometimes coconut), tom saap stays clear and uses dried chile flakes plus toasted rice powder for body.
-The word saap means deep, satisfying flavor in Lao-Isaan dialect.
+The word saap (also saep) simply means delicious in the Lao-Isaan dialect.

 A clear, dust-cloudy broth — not coconut-creamy, not chile-paste-red, but lean and brown like a serious pork stock.
 The first hit is sour-salt; the second is the dry chile, which burns differently from fresh chile — drier, deeper, lasts longer.
 The toasted rice powder gives a faint nutty graininess at the bottom of the spoon.
 Eaten with a finger-mound of sticky rice you dip in.
 If it tastes round and soft, the cook used coconut milk and made tom kha by accident.